AKP2401/sortvis/README.md

 npm run build
 ```

-Note: To run this, simply open the `index.html` to run without NodeJS
+Note: To run this, simply open the `index.html` in a browser to run without NodeJS